songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/01-Basics/01/_database.md

 The following commands set the environment variables for the deployment configuration of the `example-frontend` application:

 {{% alert title="Warning" color="warning" %}}
 Depending on the shell you use, the following `set env` command works but inserts too many apostrophes!
-Check the deployment's environment variable afterwards or directly edit it as described further down below.
+Check the deployment's environment variable afterward or directly edit it as described further down below.
 {{% /alert %}}

 ```bash